r3id/r3id_app/_posts/2020-05-10-from-secrets-to-credentials.md

 </div>
 The Rails 5.2 release brought with it a new way of handling secret keys.
 So in this now I'm going to explain how to update your Rails app and how to implement Credentials for storing information like API keys, passwords to 3rd party tools, randomly-generated secrets, or encryption algorithms.

 In Rails 5.1 and earlier, the best practice for storing private data was to use a `.secrets` file that assigned the data to constants used elsewhere in the app, and to make sure this file was listed in your `.gitignore` so that the information was never made publicly available on GitHub (or other repos).

 The problems with this were that
 - the secrets were stored in plain text and;
 - it was easy to forget to `.gitignore` it or inadvertently share it by moving the file to a different directory.

-### A .1 update later...
 Now with Rails 5.2 and later, apps come with a `master.key` file that’s automatically referenced in the `.gitignore`.
 This key is used to decrypt your new `credentials.yml.enc` file, which can and should be checked into your version control.
 The key and the credentials file come as a set.
 The private data in credentials.yml.enc is encrypted but can be edited and saved directly when you open and decrypt the file from command line.

-### First things first
+## First things first
 First of all, you will need to update your Rails version.
 There are two options here: a simple update of just your Rails version, or a deeper update to rewrite your configuration as though you’d just created a fresh app.

 The simple version is to copy the text in the GEMFILE section on the right from rubygems.org, for example in your Gemfile replace the current line containing